 In short: If you’re looking for an inexpensive option that’s no fuss, no muss, the OXO is worth a try.

 First, we wouldn’t blame you one bit if you bought a Chemex for its elegant beauty alone.
-Invented by chemist Peter Schlumbohm in 1941, the classic coffee maker, with its wood and leather collar, was inspired by both the Erlenmeyer flask and Bauhaus-era design, and is part of MoMA’s permanent collection.
+Invented by chemist Peter Schlumbohm in 1941, the classic pour-over coffee pot, with its leather and wood collar, was inspired by both the Erlenmeyer flask and Bauhaus-era design, and is part of MoMA’s permanent collection.

 But here’s the thing: It also produces wonderfully light, delicious, flavorful coffee.
 An all-in-one model that serves as carafe, dripper and pitcher, it can brew up to eight cups at a time, making it a fantastic alternative for a couple or small group.